wpai-inc/agentwp/readme.txt

 == Installation ==

 1. Install AgentWP as a standard WordPress plugin in two clicks.
-2. Connect AgentWP to your WordPress website.
+2. Sign up for an AgentWP account (free or paid) and connect it to your WordPress website.
 3. Start using the AI assistant specific to your site, anytime.

 == Usage ==